iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 2. Second Time Offender

-An OWI is a second offense when the offender has a prior OWI conviction or a deferred judgment within the last twelve years in any state.
-Iowa code §321J.2.2b states that a second-time offender commits an aggravated misdemeanor.
+Under Iowa code §321J.2.2b, second-time offenders may be found guilty of committing an aggravated misdemeanor.
 Such an offender can be sentenced to a minimum of seven days in a county jail or correctional facility, but not more than two years.
 A second-time offender is liable to a fine of at most $6,250 but not less than $1,875, including a 35% surcharge and $500 restitution fee (if any).
-The driver’s license of such person will be revoked for one year if such person fails the chemical test, but two years if the individual refuses to take the chemical test.
-As a commercial driver, the license will be revoked permanently.
+The driver’s license of such a person may be revoked for one year if such person fails the chemical test, but two years if the individual refuses to take the chemical test.
+As a commercial driver, the license may be revoked permanently.
 A second-time offender must take DARE, substance abuse evaluation, and drinking drivers course, and pay a $10 surcharge for the courses.

 3. Third Time Offender